 The assessment of sophisticated technologies such as dry electrode films, and their patent coverage, demands careful examination of interconnected patents and applications across various legal jurisdictions.

-The new Patent Family Tree feature in LexisNexis® PatentSight+™ leverages advanced visualization capabilities to provide a clear, hierarchical view of patent families, allowing IP professionals to quickly understand priority claims, filing patterns, and global protection strategies.
-In this blog, we analyze Tesla’s strategic approach to dry electrode technology patents, using the Patent Family Tree to reveal crucial insights about their international IP protection and R&D progression.
+The new Patent Family Tree feature in LexisNexis® PatentSight+™ leverages advanced visualization capabilities.
+It provides a clear, hierarchical view of patent families.
+And this allows IP professionals to quickly understand priority claims, filing patterns, and global protection strategies.
+In this blog, we analyze Tesla’s strategic approach to dry electrode technology patents.
+We used the Patent Family Tree to reveal crucial insights about their international IP protection and R&D progression.

 The Patent Family Tree is a new feature in PatentSight+™ that provides a clear and intuitive representation of the hierarchical and chronological structure of a patent family.
 A visual tree illustrates the relationships between various applications, publications, and granted patents within a family.
 This tree effectively conveys crucial information such as priority dates, filing and publication dates, legal status and the priority claim connections between individual family members.